-Deffley notes that the alert system, which will be fully deployed in the next year or two, will be an immediate benefit to Savannah - but data collected over many years will also help guide the city's long-term infrastructure and development efforts.
+Deffley notes that the alert system, which will be fully

+deployed in the next year or two, will be an immediate benefit to Savannah - but data collected over many years will also help guide the city's long-term infrastructure and development efforts.
 In the meantime, his team has been moving forward with several initiatives to help the city become more resilient to the changes it faces now.
 One is a comprehensive green infrastructure project, which includes planting more trees throughout the city to soak up excess stormwater.

 A lighthouse at sunset on Tybee Island, Georgia.
 The island is located in Chatham County, where the Smart Sea Level Sensors program is being implemented.

-While developing the plan to add more trees to Savannah's streets, Deffley and his team saw another opportunity.
-Just as Savannah's tree canopy had dwindled in recent years, so had the prevalence of expert horticulturists who take care of the city's trees.
+Credit: Impact Media Lab / AAAS years, so had the prevalence of expert horticulturists who take care of the city's trees.
 To address both of these issues, the city assessed its inventory of underutilized properties in low-income areas that could serve as tree nurseries.
 With a grant from the Southeast Sustainability Community Fund, they identified vacant lots in three neighborhoods and then created a program for underemployed residents in those areas, training them in how to take care of trees.
 Buying mature trees is costly for the city, so this approach is more cost-effective, all the while creating jobs for people who need them.